ariannacrippa/QC_lattice_H/README.md

 If any bugs related to installation, usage and workflow are encountered, and in case of suggestions for improvements and new features, please open a [New Issue](https://github.com/ariannacrippa/QC_Lattice_H/issues/new)

 ## Contributing
-To assist with potential contributions, please contact the lead developer Arianna Crippa before submitting a Pull Request.
+To assist with potential contributions, please submit a Pull Request.

 ### License
 [MIT licence](https://github.com/ariannacrippa/QC_lattice_H/blob/main/LICENSE)